krishnareddy78/krishnareddy78/README.md

 # Hey there!

 I am a Data Scientist & ML Engineer with 2+ Years of experience based in Connecticut.
-I graduated from @IowaStateUniversity with a Masters in Information Systems
+I graduated from @IowaStateUniversity with a Masters in Information Systems.
 I also worked for @CaseysGeneralStores and @IowaStateUniversity (AI/ML Research Centers) as Data Scientist and ML Engineer.
 I like coding and I am curious about: Advanced Analytics, Machine Learning, Data Engineering, Generative AI, Business Intelligence & keep discovering new stuff everyday

 [My LinkedIn](https://www.linkedin.com/in/thanay-krishnareddypeta/)